 So what is so horribly shocking and wrong about asking “Sausage or pepperoni?”
 A sense of humor has been shown in numerous studies to have a direct correlation with intelligence and even an evolutionary advantage.

-How a President handles a seemingly silly question can be tremendously important, just as much as how he intends to boost the economy.
-The Presidency is a horribly stressful job; having a sense of humor to help balance perspective, relieve stress and lighten the load is an important factors voters should consider.
+How a President handles a seemingly silly question can be critically important, just as much as how he intends to boost the economy.
+The Presidency is a horribly stressful job; having a sense of humor to help balance perspective, relieve stress and lighten the load is a key factor voters should consider.

 In this vein, there are several good either/or questions we could consider asking the Presidential candidates.